Tool Consolidation

 - Multiple subscriptions to track

-- Context switching between apps
+- Context-switching between apps

-- Overlap you did not notice
+- Overlap you didn't notice building up

-- Integration gaps
+- Integration gaps that weren't there before

 Sprawl is natural.
 Consolidation is the correction.